Zone-organization/Nuclear-Engine/README.md

   - Pretty much far (Due to lack of knowledge how to achieve them or requiring full engine restructure):
     - Multithreading.
     - Android Support (Mobile devices in general).

+## Known Bugs
+  - Rendering any model with mirrored UVs seems to be broken.

 ### Building
 The project has three building configuration: